 - 1. Access to Records, Including Requests for Information Related to Evaluation of Demonstration.
 PHAs and the Project Owner must cooperate with any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.
 Please see Appendix IV for reporting units in Form HUD-50058. - 2.
 Additional Monitoring Requirement.
-The Owner must submit to the administering PHA and the PHA's Board must approve the operating budget for the Covered Project annually in accordance with HUD requirements.7 - 3.
+The Owner must submit to the administering PHA and the PHA's Board must approve the operating budget for the Covered Project annually in accordance with HUD requirements. - 3.
 Davis-Bacon Act and Section 3 of the Housing and Urban Development Act of 1968 (Section 3).
 This section has been moved to 1.4.A.13 and 1.4.A.14. - 4.
 Establishment of Waiting List.
 24 CFR § 983.251 sets out PBV program requirements related to establishing and maintaining a voucher-wide, PBV program-wide, or site-based waiting list from which residents for the Covered Project will be admitted.
 These provisions will apply unless the project is covered by a remedial order or agreement that specifies the type of waiting list and other waiting list policies.
-The PHA shall consider the best means to transition applicants from the current public housing waiting list, including: - i.
-Transferring an existing site-based waiting list to a new site-based waiting list. - ii.
-Transferring an existing site-based waiting list to a PBV program-wide or HCV program-wide waiting list. - iii.
-Transferring an existing community-wide public housing waiting list to a PBV program-wide or HCV program-wide waiting list, an option particularly relevant for PHAs converting their entire portfolio under RAD. - iv.
-Informing applicants on a community-wide public housing waiting list how to transfer their application to one or more newly created site-based waiting lists.
+The PHA shall consider the best means to transition applicants from the current public housing waiting list, including:

-7 For PBV conversions that are not FHA-insured, a future HUD notice will describe project financial data that may be required to be submitted by a PBV owner for purposes of monitoring and evaluation, given that PBV projects do not submit annual financial statements to HUD/REAC.
+&lt;sup>7 For PBV conversions that are not FHA-insured, a future HUD notice will describe project financial data that may be required to be submitted by a PBV owner for purposes of monitoring and evaluation, given that PBV projects do not submit annual financial statements to HUD/REAC.